libkafe/kafe/README.md

 Scripting API level 2 will incorporate more features to simplify application deployment and systems operations.
 Following is planned for level 2 expansion:

-- `.kafeignore` support for archive and directory operations.
 - Local and remote file system utility functions, expanded standard operations library.
 - Subset of Git features to streamline working with repositories (cloning, pulling, pushing, tagging, reading tags, releases...).
 - Simplistic CURL based HTTP client (basic requests, file uploads and downloads).